Digital Photography Tips, Tutorials and Resources

 How Does the Rule of Thirds Work?

 On this imaginary grid, there are four lines (two horizontal and two vertical) that intersect to form the nine squares.
-These lines intersect at four points.
-These points are commonly known as “points of interest.”
+These lines intersect at four points, which are commonly known as “points of interest.”

-These points of interest help you to manage the placement of your subject on the top, bottom, left, or right of the photograph, so it looks more interesting and balanced to the eye of the viewer.
+These intersection points, or points of interest, help you to manage the placement of your subject on the top, bottom, left, or right of the photograph, so it looks more interesting and balanced to the eye of the viewer.

 That’s because, as studies show, people’s eyes naturally gravitate towards one of the points of interest rather than the center of the shot.